 Student mentoring is designed to provide each student with the support necessary to achieve academic success and professional development in the Program.
-Approximately four (4) hours of faculty time each week of the Didactic Phase is available for student mentoring to support student learning and achievement of Program Learning Outcomes and Graduate Competencies.
-(A2.05e, f, C3.01, C3.03) During the Clinical Phase, student mentoring occurs in person or via phone or videoconferencing and is scheduled to have the least impact on the student's clinical responsibilities for SCPEs.
+During the Clinical Phase, student mentoring occurs in person or via phone or videoconferencing and is scheduled to have the least impact on the student's clinical responsibilities for

+SCPEs.
 Students are assigned to a Faculty Mentor for the Didactic and Clinical Phases of the Program.
-Students must meet (in person during the Didactic Phase and via phone or videoconferencing during the Clinical Phase) with their assigned Faculty Mentor at least once each semester.
+Students must meet with their assigned Faculty Mentor at least once each semester.